JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 -----

-**(3) CleanTextSheet**: Once you have completed worksheets MainBoard and TotalsBoard to your liking, navigate to the CleanTextSheet worksheet and:
+**CleanTextSheet**: Once you have completed worksheets MainBoard and TotalsBoard to your liking, navigate to the CleanTextSheet worksheet and:
 - first, click on the filter button located in cell A27
 - second, check the box for (Select All)
 - third, scroll all the way down and uncheck the box for (Blanks)